heiklap/dawo/README.md

-# dawo 0.0.78
+# dawo 0.0.8

     https://img.shields.io/pub/v/box2d.svg
 https://pub.dartlang.org/packages/dawo

-Minor update to be dart2 compatible.
+Fixed health suggestions and formatting issues and some small changes.
 Dawo is beginner Dart programmers project to learn Dart by developing a glorious package.
 - Complicated and copious  spectrum of classes, functions and methods sets creator and user to situation where must take challenging effort to manage and exploit all the features.
 Here is plenty of room for imagination and ideas.
 For